machnett/machnet-docs/docs/tutorial-basics/machnet-intro.md

 - Listen on a port using `machnet_listen()`.
 - Connect to remote processes using `machnet_connect()`.
 - Send and receive messages using `machnet_send()` and `machnet_recv()`.

-## Developing Machnet

-See [CONTRIBUTING.md](CONTRIBUTING.md). for instructions on how to build and test Machnet.